1-davnor-1-people

 Rich Cultural Heritage

-Journey into the tribal town of Talaingod, home of the Ata-Manobo tribe and davao del Nortes living cultural showcase.
-Here, you can immerse with the tribes and experirnce their rich cultures, and celebrate with them the Kalibulongan Festival, a celebration of thanksgiving for a bountiful harvest.
-Talaingod also boasts of rich natural reserves, such as a 6,000-hectare virgin forest, the 500 foot Mt.
-Masimalon, the 60-meter kalapat Falls, the Nabantalan Cave, and Kilomayon Lake.
+Journey into the tribal town of Talaingod, home of the Ata-Manobo tribe and Davao del Nortes living cultural showcase.
+Here, you can immerse with the tribes and experience their rich cultures, and celebrate with them the Kalibulongan Festival, a celebration of thanksgiving for a bountiful harvest.

 Tourism PHOTOS